 Alternatively, all the CRA’s will offer a free trial where you can see your score for free for 30 days.
 Make sure you cancel the subscription before the trial period is up or you’ll be charged.

 As well as checking for errors in your report, you should also look at ways to improve your score to make you more attractive to lenders.
 Add your name to the electoral roll and pay any outstanding bills if you haven’t already, as this will boost your credit rating.

 Once you have rectified any errors in your credit history and improved your credit score, you can start to look at what other lending options are available to you.

 You may be able to get a credit card for bad credit, even if you have been rejected for a loan.
-You could use this to spread the cost of large purchases, short-term borrowing or to help rebuild your credit score.
+You could use this to spread the cost of large purchases, for short-term borrowing or to help rebuild your credit score.

 In both cases, setting up an automated system will make it easier – either a standing order for a set amount, or a direct debit to clear the balance in full.

 If you have a current account, you may be able to arrange an overdraft with your bank.
 Be aware that even though banks cannot charge daily fees anymore, interest rates may be high – with most charging about 40%.

 Check with your bank first before you go into your overdraft, and try to clear it as soon as possible to keep interest charges to a minimum.